FENGGENYU/CAPRI-Net/README.md

 ```
 python test.py -e {experiment_name} -g {gpu_id} -p 2 -c best_stage2 --test --voxel --start 0 --end 1
 ```
+If you want to get the CSG output as Figure 3 of our paper, please add --csg to above command.

 Testing for pre-trained model, example is below:
 ```